Bradley Jando | Wednesday 1st September 2021 10:00am

 How to spot an under-inflated or over-inflated tyre

 Being able to spot the signs of under or over-inflation is simple once you know what youíre looking for.
 Tyres that have been incorrectly inflated will show increased wear at the points at which the tyre makes contact with the road, whether thatís the centre of the tyre or the inner and outer edges of the tread.
 A properly inflated tyre will wear evenly across the width of the tread.

 An under inflated tyre showing excessive wear along the inner and outer edges of the tyre

 An over inflated tyre showing excessive wear across the middle section of the tyre

 In the UK, the legal minimum limit for tyre tread is 1.6mm.
 This tread depth must be consistent across the central three quarters, across the width of the tyre, and all the way around.
 So, even if the tread down the middle of the tyre meets this requirement, if your tyres show signs of excessive and irregular wear, you could be fined or penalised.

 How to check your tyre pressure

-Firstly youíll need to know what the recommended tyre pressure is for your vehicle.
-Your vehicle handbook will list the recommended tyre pressures for your car and many vehicles now have the correct tyre pressure printed in the sill of the drivers door.
-Alternatively you can use our tyre pressure calculator tool to work out the correct tyre pressure for your vehicle.
+Before checking your tyre pressure, youíll need to know what the correct tyre pressure is for your vehicle.
+Your vehicle handbook will list the recommended tyre pressures for your car, or it may be printed in the sill of the driverís door.
+Alternatively, you can use our tyre pressure calculator tool to work out the correct tyre pressure for your vehicle.

-Most petrol station forecourts offer air either free of charge or for a small fee.
+Most petrol station forecourts offer an air pump, either free of charge or for a small fee.
 If paying, we recommend removing your tyre valve caps before inserting your money as you will be given limited time to use the machine.
-Set the compressed air machine to the correct tyre pressure and then place the hose end over the tyre valve.
+Set the compressed air machine to the correct tyre pressure, and then place the hose end over the tyre valve.